qemu/qemu/docs/devel/multi-thread-tcg.rst

+..
-Copyright (c) 2015-2016 Linaro Ltd.
+  Copyright (c) 2015-2020 Linaro Ltd.

   This work is licensed under the terms of the GNU GPL, version 2 or later.
 See the COPYING file in the top-level directory.

 Introduction
 ============

-This document outlines the design for multi-threaded TCG system-mode emulation.
-The current user-mode emulation mirrors the thread structure of the translated executable.
-Some of the work will be applicable to both system and linux-user emulation.
+This document outlines the design for multi-threaded TCG (a.k.a MTTCG) system-mode emulation. user-mode emulation has always mirrored the thread structure of the translated executable although some of the changes done for MTTCG system emulation have improved the stability of linux-user emulation.

 The original system-mode TCG implementation was single threaded and dealt with multiple CPUs with simple round-robin scheduling.
 This